 If you’re not on a pro plan with a subscription service like the ones above, you will run out of cloud storage space, quickly.
 Similarly, these services aren’t built for speed of transfers, so if you need to send recordings of a marketing event off to an editor for a fast turnaround, it will take a while.

 Which brings me to…

 Share Large Meeting Recordings Today

 Create a free MASV account and get started.

 How to Send a Zoom Recording Using MASV?

 MASV is a file transfer specifically built to handle large files and send long videos over the cloud, fast.
 Sending a file through MASV is as easy as sending an email.
 There are no subscriptions or file size limits.
-MASV charges on a unique pay-as-you-go service at $0.25 for every gigabyte downloaded, with 7-days of free storage, and a free 100 GB free trial (that’s alot of data).
+MASV charges on a unique pay-as-you-go service at $0.25 for every gigabyte downloaded, with 7-days of free storage, and a free 20 GB for free (that’s alot of data).

 In other words, if you have to send a Zoom recording, MASV can handle it no matter the size of the file.
 And if you don’t have any videos to send, you won’t get charged an unnecessary monthly fee.

 Once you’ve logged into MASV, follow these steps: